Legal Impact for Chickens: Charity assessments

 In 2023, Animal Charity Evaluators (ACE) included LIC among its recommended charities following its annual evaluation process.
-ACE's review assessed the organization as focusing exclusively on farmed animals, particularly chickens, and using litigation, corporate outreach, and education as its central interventions.
-It found LIC's programs to have high impact potential and noted strong organizational health indicators, including staff engagement and management processes.
-The review also estimated that LIC could effectively use up to $1 million in additional funding through 2025.
-In 2024, ACE again listed LIC among its recommended charities, emphasizing its continued use of strategic litigation to improve the farmed animal welfare in the United States.
+ACE's review assessed LIC as focusing exclusively on farmed animals, particularly chickens, and using litigation, corporate outreach, and education as its central interventions.
+It found LIC's programs to have high impact potential and noted staff engagement and management processes.
+The review also estimated that LIC could use up to $1 million in additional funding through 2025.
+In 2024, ACE again listed LIC among its recommended charities, citing its use of litigation concerning farmed animal welfare in the United States.
 In June 2025, ACE announced that LIC was selected for re-evaluation as one of six current recommended charities being reviewed before the expiration of their two-year recommendation status.

 As of 2025, Charity Navigator has awarded LIC a four-star rating with an overall score of 100%, based on its performance in impact, measurement, leadership, and adaptability.
 The organization also holds Candid's Gold Seal of Transparency for 2025.

 Media coverage

 The 2022 shareholder derivative lawsuit Smith v.
-Vachris, filed by LIC against Costco executives over the treatment of chickens used for the retailer's rotisserie products, received widespread national attention.
-Outlets including CBS News, the Independent, the Washington Post, and the New York Post reported on the case and the group's broader effort to apply existing animal welfare laws to large-scale poultry operations.
+Vachris, filed by LIC against Costco executives over the treatment of chickens used for the retailer's rotisserie products, received coverage from CBS News, The Independent, The Washington Post, and the New York Post.

 In December 2024, Vox mentioned LIC in an article on animal charities evaluated by ACE.
 The article described the organization as working to enforce animal cruelty laws in the United States through litigation against companies that violate animal welfare commitments.
-It noted that its broader strategy is to make cruelty on factory farms a legal liability.
+It also described the organization's strategy as making cruelty on factory farms a legal liability.

-In September 2025, Current Affairs included LIC in its special "Animals Issue", which focused on topics related to animal welfare and advocacy.
+In September 2025, Current Affairs included LIC in its special "Animals Issue", which focused on animal welfare and advocacy.

 Criticism

-The agricultural consulting firm AGPROfessionals has described LIC as an animal rights organization rather than an animal welfare group and argued that its shareholder lawsuit against Tyson Foods was intended "to end animal agriculture through the use of corporate law as a weapon."
+The agricultural consulting firm AGPROfessionals has described LIC as an animal rights organization rather than an animal welfare group and argued that its shareholder lawsuit against Tyson Foods was intended "to end animal agriculture through the use of corporate law as a weapon".

 The Animal Agriculture Alliance, an industry advocacy organization, lists LIC among the animal rights groups it monitors through its "Monitoring Activism" initiative, which tracks what it describes as activist efforts to influence consumer perceptions of animal agriculture.